Skip to content

 oreo ice cream being scooped up

 I’m not above using a brand name to show off a recipe, and let me tell you: Oreo Infused Ice Cream is the best ice cream I’ve ever had.
-Thank you Nabisco!!
-For this genius invention!!
+Thank you, Nabisco, for this genius invention!!

-Infusing ice creams has become one of my favorite hobbies.
+Infusing ice cream has become one of my favorite hobbies.
 It’s so fun to make your ice cream base, slowly infuse it over a few days, and then on the weekend do a quick 20-minute churn to get the best ice cream of your life.
 And trust me, Oreo Ice Cream will be in the running for the best ice cream of your life.

 ice cream cups filled with oreo ice cream, strawberry ice cream, and cookie ice cream